teracyhq-incubator/teracy-dev-k8s/README.md

 You can retry with `$ vagrant reload --provision`

 ## Ansible Options

-By default, we use the sample inventory, so you can configure ansible from the `kubespray/inventory/sample/group_vars` directory.
+By default, we copy the sample inventory from kubespray into `workspace/inventory` if not exists yet, so you can configure ansible from the `workspace/inventory` directory.

 ## Accessing Kubernetes API